 Treatment may include:

-What are the complications of congenital muscular torticollis?
+What are possible complications of congenital muscular torticollis?

-If the problem is not fixed, the baby will be unable to move his or her head normally.
+If the problem is not fixed, the baby will be unable to move their head normally.

 It will lead to permanent muscle tightening.
 It will cause the neck and face to develop